Application for admission to any University minor program is now available via MyPack Portal.

 To complete the Law and Justice Minor, a student must complete 15 hours of course work with grades of C- or better and with a cumulative average of 2.0 in that course work.
-Those 15 hours must include the required course, PS 205, and four (4) other courses selecter from the elective course list, and one of those four courses must be a 400-level or above senior seminar.
 Seminar courses are marked each semester in the Schedule of Courses by a head note.

 A maximum of ONE (1) course may be used (double-counted) towards both departmental major requirements and minor requirements.

-- PS 308 United States Supreme Court and Public Policy
+- PS 308 Supreme Court and Public Policy

-- PS 309 Equality and Justice in American Law
+- PS 309 Equality and Justice in United States Law

 - PS 335 International Law